amarantha-k/cbas/_drafts/2_expr.md

                            | OperatorExpression Operator (OperatorExpression)?
                            | OperatorExpression <BETWEEN> OperatorExpression <AND> OperatorExpression

 SQL++ provides a full set of operators that you can use within its statements.
-The categories of operators are given below:
+The categories of operators are follows:

 - [Arithmetic Operators](#Arithmetic_operators) - to perform basic mathematical operations
 - [Collection Operators](#Collection_operators) - to evaluate expressions on collections or objects
 - [Comparison Operators](#Comparison_operators) - to compare two expressions
 - [Logical Operators](#Logical_operators) - to combine operators using Boolean logic

 The following table summarizes the precedence order (from higher to lower) of the major unary and binary operators: